zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/day2/aks/aks_mssql_ha/_index.md

     ![Re-adding secondary endpoint connection](./27.png)

-- In the primary endpoint connection, repeat the process of performing a change on the _AdventureWorks2019_ database _"HumanResources.Employee"_ table and check that replication is working.In the example below, you can see how new values in new rows are now replicated.
+- In the primary endpoint connection, repeat the process of performing a change on the _AdventureWorks2019_ database _"HumanResources.Employee"_ table and check that replication is working.
+In the example below, you can see how new values in new rows are now replicated.

     ![New table values change](./28.png)